Eudoxiu Hurmuzachi

-Eudoxiu Hurmuzachi (also spelled Eudoxiu Hurmuzache; Eudoxius Freiherr von Hormuzaki; 29 September 1812 – 10 February 1874) was a Romanian historian and politician who served as Landeshauptmann of the Duchy of Bucovina.
+Eudoxiu Hurmuzachi (also spelled Eudoxiu Hurmuzache; Eudoxius Freiherr von Hormuzaki; 29 September 1812 – 10 February 1874) was a Romanian patriot, historian and politician who served as Landeshauptmann of the Duchy of Bucovina.

 Early life and family

 Hurmuzachi was born into a family of noble lineage (see Hurmuzachi brothers), as the second son of Doxachi Hurmuzachi, at the family estate in Czernawka, Austria (Cernăuca; now Chornivka, Ukraine), located in the historic region of Bukovina.
 His father used to offer refuge to persecuted Romanian political leaders from Transylvania, and went into considerable debt for this.
 Together with his brothers, Eudoxiu would become one of the leading figures of the Romanian national movement in Bukovina.